crwusiz/openpilot_v0.8/selfdrive/debug/readme.md

 ```
 python selfdrive/debug/dump.py <category>
 ```
-  - replace `<category>` with any one of these: `health carState carControl controlsState carParams sendcan can`
+  - replace `<category>` with any one of these: `deviceState carState carControl controlsState carParams sendcan can`